-The Canon A-1 is a 35mm s.l.r. camera from Canon that, like its predecessor the AE-1, was innovative when released in 1978.
+The Canon A-1 is a 35mm s.l.r. camera from Canon produced from 1978 to 1985.
+Like its predecessor the AE-1, was very innovative when been released.

 The Canon A-1 has the Canon FD bayonet lens mount and was normally sold with the Canon FD 50mm f/1.8 or 50mm f/1.4 lens.
 The electronically-controlled horizontal cloth focal plane shutter had marked speeds from 30s to 1/1000s, with X-sync at 1/60.
 In aperture priority mode, the shutter was continuously variable.

 Note: This post was made researching information based on different websites like camerapedia, wikipedia, camera-wiki, emulsive, lomography, xataka, pintandoconluz, camaras sin fronteras and many more.
 On the other hand, all the photographers allowed us to post their photos on Instagram.
 All the illustrations are made by us and we don’t allow the use of any illustrations without permission.
 Finally, if you have more information or you think we made a mistake, please send us a mail.